cysouw/diathesis/text/c13_zumInfinitive.md

 ### Grammatical structure {#sec:zuminfinitive-structure}

-The *Präpositionsinfinitiv* is a special grammatical construction that will here be distinguished from the highly similar 'regular' combination of a preposition with an infinitive.
-This distinction is rather subtle, indicating that the *Präpositionsinfinitiv* is in its early stages of grammaticalisation.
-I will first discuss the non-grammaticalised preposition-infinitive combination to then argue that the *Präpositionsinfinitiv* is different.^[Tangentially related to the present subject, the Duden grammar includes an extensive discussion about *präpositional angeschlossene Funktionsverben* [@duden2009: 416-425 ].
+The *Präpositionsinfinitiv* is a grammatical construction that will here be distinguished from the superficially identical 'regular' combination of a preposition with an infinitive.
+This distinction is rather subtle and there is quite some individual variation, indicating that the *Präpositionsinfinitiv* is still in its early stages of grammaticalisation.
+I will first discuss the general characteristics of preposition-infinitive combinations, to then argue that the *Präpositionsinfinitiv* is different.^[Tangentially related to the present subject, the Duden grammar includes an extensive discussion about *präpositional angeschlossene Funktionsverben* [@duden2009: 416-425 ].
 These are light-verb constructions with strictly derivational nominalisations, typically those ending in *-ung*.
 I have decided not to include these here, although there are clear parallels to the kind of constructions discussed in this book.]

 To start off, note that the infinitive is basically a noun derived from a verb (see [@sec:infinitive-nominal-predication]).
 As a noun, it can be preceded by an article, forming a noun phrase, like *das Schreiben* 'the writing' [@next a].
 And as a noun phrase, it can be preceded by a preposition to form a prepositional phrase *durch das Schreiben* 'by writing' [@next b].
-The infinitive can also have additional attributive modifiers [@next c], e.g. adjectives like *schnelle* 'fast', prepositional phrases like *im Dunkeln* 'in the dark' or genitives like *eines Tagebuchs* 'of a diary'.
+The infinitive can also have additional attributive modifiers, e.g. adjectives like *schnelle* 'fast' [@next c], prepositional phrases like *im Dunkeln* 'in the dark' [@next d] or genitives like *eines Tagebuchs* 'of a diary' [@next e].
 Syntactically, the position of the preposition-infinitive phrase in the sentence is flexible.
-Specifically, it does not have to occur at the end of the clause [@next d].
-Finally, in some circumstances, the preposition and article fuse together, leading to words like *beim*, from *bei*+*dem* [@next e].
-All these possibilities show that the infinitive can function exacly like a normal noun inside a prepositional phrase.
+Specifically, it does not have to occur at the end of a subordinate clause [@next f].
+Finally, under some morphophonological circumstances the preposition and article fuse together, leading to words like *beim*, from *bei*+*dem* [@next g].
+All these possibilities show that the infinitive operates exacly like a regular noun inside a prepositional phrase.

 ::: ex
 a.
 [Das Schreiben]~NP~ fällt ihm schwer.
 b.
 [Durch das Schreiben]~PP~ ist er berühmt geworden.
 c.
-[Durch das schnelle Schreiben]~PP~ ist er müde geworden. \
+[Durch das schnelle Schreiben]~PP~ ist er müde geworden.
-   [Durch das Schreiben im Dunkeln]~PP~ ist er blind geworden. \
+d.
+[Durch das Schreiben im Dunkeln]~PP~ ist er blind geworden.
+e.
 [Durch das Schreiben eines Tagebuchs]~PP~ hat er viel gelernt.
-d.
+f.
 Es ist bekannt, dass er sich [durch das Schreiben]~PP~ von seinen Dämonen befreit hat.
-e.
+g.
 [Beim Schreiben]~PP~ ist er eingeschlafen.
 :::

 Different from [@last], some preposition+article+infinitive combinations have special characteristics indicating that they are in the process of being grammaticalised into bound morphology, namely (i) they are fused, (ii) unstressed, (iii) unseparable and (iv) cannot be modifed.
 I will call such a fixed combination a *Präpositionsinfinitiv*.
-Such fixed combinations behave syntactically like an infinite verbform, alongside the *Partizip*, *Infinitiv* and *zu‑Infinitiv*.
-For example, they regularly occur in the so-called right sentence bracket, in which all German infinite verbs are placed.
+Such fixed combinations behave syntactically as a non-finite verbform, alongside the *Partizip*, *Infinitiv* and *zu‑Infinitiv*.
+For example, they regularly occur in the so-called right sentence bracket, in which all German non-finite verbs are placed.

-Summarising, a preposition+article+infinitive combination is a grammaticalised *Präpositionsinfinitiv* when the following characteristics hold.
-They will be illustrated below.
+By definition, a combination of preposition+article+infinitive is a grammaticalised *Präpositionsinfinitiv* when the following characteristics hold.
+These characteristics will be illustrated in more detail below.

 (i) The preposition and the article are fused.
 (ii) The fused preposition/article is always unstressed (e.g. contrastive focus is not possible).
 (iii) The fused preposition/article is unseparable into its component pieces.
 (iv) The infinitive does not allow for any attributive modifiers, neither pre-nominal adjectives nor post-nominal genitives or prepositional phrases.
-(v) In subordinate position, the preposition+article+infinitive combination is positioned unseparably in front of sentence-final finite verb at the end of the clause.
+(v) In subordinate position, the preposition+article+infinitive combination is places unseparably immediately in front of sentence-final finite.

-To illustrate these special characteristics, I will contrast a clearly locational *am* with a proper noun *Tisch* 'table' [@next a] with a grammaticalised *am* in the *sein+am‑Infinitiv* progressive construction [@next b].
+To illustrate these characteristics, I will contrast a locational *am* with a proper noun *Tisch* 'table' [@next a] with a grammaticalised *am* in the *sein+am‑Infinitiv* progressive construction [@next b].
 Superficially, these two sentences look structurally similar.
 For example, both have a fused preposition+article *am*, from *an*+*dem*.

 ::: ex
 - Ich sitze am Tisch.
 - Ich bin am Arbeiten.
 :::

 However, there are many structural differences.
 First, the locational *am* can take contrastive stress [@nnext a], while the progressive *am* cannot [@nnext b].
-This difference argueably stems from the fact that the progressive *am* does not have any alternatives, because it is a grammaticalised construction.
+This difference argueably stems from the fact that the progressive *am* does not have any alternative.
+However, note that a linguistically aware speaker could actually use the example in [@next b] because there seems to be a slight difference between the *am* progressive (see [@sec:zuminfinitive-sein-am]) and the *beim* frequentative (see [@sec:zuminfinitiv-sein-beim]).

 ::: ex
 - Ich sitze ám Tisch, nicht áuf dem Tisch.
-- ^* Ich bin ám Arbeiten, nicht ím Arbeiten.
+- ^^?^ Ich bin ám Arbeiten, nicht béim Arbeiten.
 :::

-Next, the prepostion and the article can be separated into two words in the locational usage [@next a].
-This is not possible in the progressive construction [@next b], cf. Gárgyán [-@gargyan2010: 71].
+Next, in the locational usage the fused prepostion+article can be separated into two words [@next a].
+This is not possible in the grammaticalised progressive construction [@next b], cf. Gárgyán [-@gargyan2010: 71].

 ::: ex
 - Ich sitze an dem Tisch.
 - ^* Ich bin an dem Arbeiten.
 :::

-Additionally, attributive adjectives are only possible in the locational useage [@nnext a], but not in the progressive construction [@nnext b], cf. Gárgyán [-@gargyan2010: 69].
-Other modifiers, like genitives, relative clauses or prepositional clauses, are likewise not possible in the progressive construction.
+Additionally, attributive adjectives are possible in the locational usage [@nnext a], but not in the progressive construction [@nnext b], cf. Gárgyán [-@gargyan2010: 69].
+Other modifiers, like genitives, relative clauses or prepositional clauses, are likewise not possible in the grammaticalised progressive construction.

 ::: ex
 - Ich sitze am schönen Tisch.
 - ^* Ich bin am harten Arbeiten.
 :::

 Finally, the syntactic flexibility of a locational phrase like *am Tisch* is much greater than the progressive *am Arbeiten*.
-This is most clearly illustrated by adding an adverb like *gerne* 'gladly', and then embedding the whole construction to put it into a subordinate position.
-In the location example, the adverb can occur both before and after the prepositional phrase [@next].
+This is most clearly illustrated by adding an adverb like *gerne* 'gladly', and then embedding the whole construction into a subordinate position.
+In the locational example, the adverb can occur both before and after the prepositional phrase [@next].
 In contrast, the adverb can only occur before and not after the prepositional phrase in the progressive construction [@nnext].
 Crucially, this shows that the phrase *am Arbeiten* cannot be separated from the finite verb *bin* in subordinate position.
-This kind of restriction is consistent with analysing *am Arbeiten* as an infinite verbal form.^[Gárgyán [-@gargyan2010: 35, 179-181 ] investigates the co-occurence of adverbial prepositional phrase in progressive sentences.
+This kind of restriction is consistent with analysing *am Arbeiten* as an non-finite verbal form.^[Gárgyán [-@gargyan2010: 35, 179-181 ] investigates the co-occurence of adverbial prepositional phrase in progressive sentences.
 She finds various postposed examples, although they appear less frequent than preposed ones.
 Unfortunately, she did not explicitly investigate progressives in subordinate position.
 The few examples cited do not show anything intervening between the *am* phrase and the final *sein* in subordinate position.]

 ::: ex
 - Es ist bekannt, dass ich gerne am Tische sitze.